club-1/flarum-ext-sphinx-glossary/README.md

     sphinx:add      Add a Sphinx documentation inventory to the mapping list sphinx:list     List the Sphinx inventory mappings
-    sphinx:remove   Remove a Sphinx documentation inventory from the mapping list sphinx:update   Update Sphinx glossary entries by downloading the latest inventories
+    sphinx:remove   Remove a Sphinx documentation inventory from the mapping list and all its objects sphinx:update   Update Sphinx glossary entries by downloading the latest inventories

 ## Updating